Seattle police release body-camera footage of shooting that killed man in crisis Tuesday night

 Seattle police on Wednesday night released graphic footage from the body cameras worn by two officers who shot and killed a man in crisis near the downtown waterfront on Tuesday.

-A Port of Seattle police officer alerted Seattle Police Department to a man walking near Alaskan Way and Seneca Street around 9:20 p.m.
+A Port of Seattle police officer alerted the Seattle Police Department to a man walking near Alaskan Way and Seneca Street around 9:20 p.m.
 Tuesday.

 “One of my units saw a suicidal subject holding a knife to his neck,” the Port of Seattle police officer told the Seattle police dispatcher, according to the audio provided.